Health Insurance Program(s)

 As employees of the State of North Carolina, UNC Health Care employees enjoy the Health Insurance options available to all NC State Employees.
 There are three options for coverage, all designed and overseen by the NC State Legislature and the State Health Plan governing body.
 Plans are administered by Blue Cross / Blue Shield of North Carolina.
 The available plans are as follows:

 State Health Plan Preferred Provider Organization

 The State Health Plan's Preferred Provider Organization (PPO) plans offer comprehensive major medical coverage and prescription drug benefits.
-There are two levels of PPO coverage:
+There are three levels of PPO coverage:

-The two PPO plan options contain the same benefits and employ the same network; the difference between the plans is in the premiums (the cost per month) and the Copay, Deductible and Coinsurance rates (the cost per visit).
+The three PPO plan options employ the same network; the difference between the plans is in the premiums (the cost per month) and the Copay, Deductible and Coinsurance rates (the cost per visit).
 To receive the maximum coverage under the PPO plans, you must see in-network providers.
 In-network provider lists are available by clicking here (www.SHPNC.org) (select "Find a Doctor").

 |Eligibility||Premiums||Preventive Care Benefits|